kyverno/website/content/en/docs/Testing Policies/_index.md

 weight: 3
 ---

-# Testing Policies

-The resources definitions for testing are located in the [test](/test) directory.
+The resources definitions for testing are located in the [test](https://github.com/kyverno/kyverno/tree/master/test) directory.
 Each test contains a pair of files: one is the resource definition, and the second is the Kyverno policy for this definition.

 ## Test using kubectl

-To do this you should [install Kyverno to the cluster](installation.md).
+To do this you should [install Kyverno to the cluster](https://kyverno.io/docs/getting-started/).

 For example, to test the simplest Kyverno policy for `ConfigMap`, create the policy and then the resource itself via `kubectl`: